Introduction and Purpose

 4.1 Results

-If the PlayVS Match Assistant could not be used, the match results would need to be submitted manually within 1 hour of match completion.
+If the PlayVS Match Assistant could not be used, then the match results would need to be submitted manually within 1 hour of match completion.
 Players should take screenshots of the match results and share those with their coaches.

 In the event of an error, coaches must contact PlayVS directly.